HealthSamurai/documentation/modules-1/ccda-converter/ccda-fhir-dsl.md

 Symbol `:*` means "for each" expression so `[:component :*]` means "for each element in :component vector".

-The table above describes all kind of special symbols:
+The table below describes all kind of special symbols:

 | Symbol                            | Meaning                | Example                                             |
 |-----------------------------------|------------------------|-----------------------------------------------------|